issuu/ocaml-redis/README.md

 To build the library,

-    rake library
+    make

 should do the trick.
-From there, you will have to statically link build/redis.cmx, build/redis.cmo and build/redis.cmi with your code.
+From there, you will have to statically link _build/src/redis.cmx, _build/src/redis.cmo and _build/src/redis.cmi with your code.

 Testing
 -------

-To run all the unit tests, execute:

-    rake test

 To run a simple smoke test on a redis server *you do not mind completely wiping* running on your localhost, execute:

-    rake smoke_test
+    make test

+To run the Redis instance use `redis-server redis.conf` from the root of the project.

 Todo
 ----